Connect Workday to your favorite reporting tools without moving data.

 - Select tables, set a replication interval, and click Run.

-Option 2: Using the CData JDBC Driver
+Option 2: Use the CData Power BI Connector

 This section gives an abridged walk-through for connecting to your data through an Enterprise Power BI Gateway.
 For more thorough instructions, please refer to the documentation found on the Power BI site: